-For example, we have numerous competitors in the severe hypoglycemia market, which currently include Eli Lilly's BAQSIMITM, an intranasal glucagon dry powder which received marketing approval on July 24, 2019 and is currently available for sale, Eli Lilly's Glucagon Emergency Kit and Novo Nordisk's GlucaGen.
+For example, we have numerous competitors in the severe hypoglycemia market, which currently include Eli Lilly's BAQSIMITM, an intranasal glucagon dry powder which received marketing approval on July 24, 2019 and is currently available for sale, Eli Lilly's GEK, Novo Nordisk's GlucaGen HypoKit and Fresenius Kabi's glucagon emergency kit for low blood sugar.
 In the future, competitors may include a subcutaneous dasiglucagon auto-injector being developed by Zealand Pharma.
 At any time, these or other industry participants may develop alternative treatments, products or procedures for the treatment of severe hypoglycemia that compete directly or indirectly with Gvoke.
 Competitors may also develop and patent processes or products earlier than we can or obtain regulatory clearance or approvals for competing products more rapidly than we can, which could impair our ability to develop and commercialize similar processes or products.
-If alternative treatments are, or are perceived to be, superior to our products, sales of our products, if approved, could be negatively affected and our results of operations could suffer.
+If alternative treatments are, or are perceived to be, superior to our products, sales of our products or product candidates, if approved, could be negatively affected and our results of operations could suffer.

-The widespread acceptance of currently available therapies with which our product candidates will compete may limit market acceptance of Gvoke or our other product candidates even if commercialized.
-For example, emergency glucagon products are currently available for hypoglycemia and are widely accepted in the medical community and have a long history of use.
+The widespread acceptance of currently available therapies with which our product candidates will compete may limit market acceptance of Gvoke or our product candidates even if approved and commercialized.
+For example, traditional glucagon kits currently available for hypoglycemia are widely accepted in the medical community and have a long history of use.
 These treatments compete with Gvoke and may limit the potential for Gvoke to receive widespread acceptance.